 Treatment for CLL

-For a small number of people (5–10%), CLL turns into a form of non-Hodgkin lymphoma called diffuse large B-cell lymphoma.
+For a small number of people (5–10%), CLL changes (transforms) into a type of non-Hodgkin lymphoma called diffuse large B-cell lymphoma.
 This is known as Richter’s transformation.
-Diffuse large B-cell lymphoma is a faster-growing type of lymphoma that usually needs to be treated straightaway.
+Diffuse large B-cell lymphoma is a fast-growing type of lymphoma that usually needs to be treated straightaway.
 Your doctor will discuss the available treatments.

 Learn more about:

 - Treatment options

 - Other treatments